A Schematic Definition of Quantum Polynomial Time Computability: Main Contributions

 Next, we intend to simulate each of the construction rules on an appropriate QTM.
-By induction hypothesis, there exist three polynomial-time, single-tape, $\appcomplex$-amplitude, conservative, plain QTMs $M_g$, $M_h$, and $M_p$ that produce the outcomes of $g$, $h$, and $p$, respectively.
+By induction hypothesis, there exist three polynomial-time, single-tape, $\appcomplex$-amplitude, conservative, plain QTMs $M_g$, $M_h$, and $M_p$ that satisfy the lemma for $g$, $h$, and $p$, respectively.
 By installing an \emph{internal clock} in an appropriate way with a certain polynomial $r$, we can make $M_g$, $M_h$, and $M_p$ halt in exactly $r(n)$ time on any input of length $n\in\nat$.
 In what follows, let $\qubit{\phi}$ denote any input in $\HH_{\infty}$.